For most, home education

 Parents are responsible for the education of their

-In law the right to an education is an obligatory right, it may
+it.
+In law the right to an education is an obligatory right,

 Thus since children may not refuse education and